 This webinar, held on March 26th, 2013, provided an overview of emerging research about mental health courts and discussed its implications for mental health court practitioners and policymakers.
 During the webinar, mental health court researchers shared their findings and facilitated [...]

 On January 22, 2013, the U.S. Department of Justice’s Bureau of Justice Assistance released the fiscal year 2013 solicitation for the Second Chance Act Adult Mentoring and Transitional Services for Successful Reentry Program.

 On January 24, 2013, the Department of Justice’s Bureau of Justice Assistance (BJA) released Justice and Mental Health Collaboration Program (JMHCP) grant applications.
 On February 19, 2013, the Council of State Governments Justice Center (CSG Justice Center) hosted a webinar [...]

 This webinar, presented by the CSG Justice Center, features practical approaches to increasing and improving family engagement and involvement in the juvenile justice system.
 With support from the MacArthur Foundation, the National Center for Mental Health and Juvenile Justice has [...]

-On September 27, 2012, the CSG Justice Center released Adults with Behavioral Health Needs under Correctional Supervision: A Shared Framework for Reducing Recidivism and Promoting Recovery.
-The report is written for policymakers, administrators, and service providers committed to improving outcomes for the [...]
+In October 2012 the CSG Justice Center hosted a webinar that provided an overview of the report, Adults with Behavioral Health Needs under Correctional Supervision: A Shared Framework for Reducing Recidivism and Promoting Recovery.
+In response to substantial interest from members of the audience [...]